Furry Vengeance: Marketing

 When Furry Vengeance was announced in early 2009, Film School Rejects had little hope, especially when it came to Kumble being director: "The premise has some comic potential, but barring an unforeseen injection of intelligent satire into the screenplay one should expect little more than a live action takeoff on Over the Hedge, with lots of CGI and mild slapstick."
 Collider reported that "casting directors just keep giving Brendan Fraser more chances to bore audiences," also sarcastically suggesting Furry Vengeance "is sure to be a hilariously unpredictable comedy gem."

 The trailer for Furry Vengeance was released on December 23, 2009.
 Using only the trailer as reference, a Cinema Blend writer suggested the film was a rip-off of Over the Hedge (2006): "Never have I seen anything so blatant.
 It's not only the premise that's been stolen, the trailer contains specific scenes taken right from DreamWorks movie.
 And that's just the trailer."
 Harry Knowles of Ain't It Cool News called the trailer "offensively bad," criticizing Fraser's presence and the "endless variety of shit, piss and fart gags."
 James White also had little hope in the film, thinking it would be nothing more than a "slapstick-laden wannabe laugh riot."
 However, he did look forward to seeing Riggle, Bee, and Jeong in the film.
 As /Film covered the trailer, "it's got self-aware animals and airbag and 'sprinkler to the crotch' jokes.
 If you're six, have at it.
 Otherwise, the less said, the better."

 On January 13, 2010, the MPAA rated Furry Vengeance PG for "some rude humor, mild language and brief smoking."

 Participant also collaborated with DonorsChoose to fund classroom projects about protecting wildlife and the planet.
 TakePart, another participating non-profit, offered a Furry Vengeance Activity Guide that included activities such as quizzes and games to help kids learn about environmental protection.
 Seattle Weekly noted the film's overly-simple message to extend to its marketing, joking that "They all but print the lesson plan on biodegradable popcorn boxes."

-Release

-The film was released on April 30, 2010 in the United States.
+Reception